HomerDilpleu/MiniGameEngineJS/README.md

 }
 ```

-At the beginning of the game, a scene must be started as follows:
+At the begining of the game, a scene must be started as follows:
 ```
 mge.game.start(myScene)
 ```